Scope

 Syncing

-Due to the risk that personal data (including Sensitive data) could be inadvertently shared, the Box Sync application should not be used to synchronize the full contents of a user’s hard drive to a Box account.
+The Box Sync application should not be used to synchronize the full contents of a user’s hard drive to a Box account.
 Instead, files and directories should be explicitly selected and stored in the Box folder for synchronization through Box.

 Detecting Suspicious Logins